TomNisbet/ssd1306lite/README.md

 ## Dual Displays

 SSD1306 displays can be configured to use one of two different I2C bus addresses.
-The alternate address is usually set using a soldering iron to move a resistor on the address select pads of the module.
-The SSD1306lite library supports using either address, or even driving two different displays in the same project.
+The alternate address is usually set using a soldering iron to move a resistor on the address select pads of the display module.
+SSD1306lite supports using either address, or even driving two different displays in the same project.

 To use two displays, they must be connected using the WIRING_3V_PULLUP method described above.